Dr Marius Kwint

 In 2015, I co-curated with Sundaram Tagore an official collateral event of the Venice Art Biennale, Frontiers Re-imagined: Art That Connects Us, in the historic Museo di Palazzo Grimani.
 Featuring some 44 artists from 25 countries, from emerging talents such as Sasha Huber to masters such as Sebastiao Salgado and Robert Rauschenberg, this exhibition explored art as a means of inter-cultural encounter and fusion.
 It was one of the most popular and acclaimed events of the Biennale, with The Art Newspaper and other periodicals placing it in the top five of very many in the city that year, and attracting 25,000 visitors.

 Other curatorial and commissioning projects have included new work, supported by the Henry Moore Foundation, with Scottish sculptor Annie Catrell, FRSA, FRSS, dance artists Charlie Morrissey and Andrea Buckley, and film artist Frances Scott.
 This interpreted Bernini's baroque masterpiece Apollo and Daphne, from Ovid, in the Borghese Gallery in Rome and took shape in 2017 as a large video and sculpture installation entitled Transformation at the Ruskin Gallery, Anglia Ruskin University, Cambridge.
 It coincided with the inauguration of Cattrell's major permanent, kinetic public artwork of the same title as part of the University's New Science Building.
-Please note that I do not collaborate with arms or fossil fuel industries, or military, police and similar forces.
+Please note that I do not collaborate with arms or fossil fuel industries, or military and similar forces.